julian7/dotfiles/README.md

 Fish settings are in ~/.config/fish/conf.d directory, which is 100% controlled by this repository.
 Notable settings:

-* paths: it adds a lot of convenience paths such as $HOME/bin and $HOME/.bin
+* paths: it adds a lot of convenience paths such as $HOME/bin and $HOME/.bin, keybase, homebrew, etc.
 * chefdk: aliases
 * direnv: loads fish hooks for direnv
 * docker: convenience aliases